Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Results

-Perform a counterclockwise scan along the three edges of the M-M TC: first, increasing OA from 0 along the `H' edge of the M-M TC yields the AE diagram of the optical rotation field from vertice `Bi' to `OA' in \bref{fig:r-4}e (pointed by the blue arrows), ultimately converging to Bloembergen's hallmark experiment: chiral CR\cite{schellLaserStudiesInternal1978b} through $\alpha$-HIO$_3$.
-Next, while maintaining OA, as LD increases along the `Im' edge from 0 (denoted by the green arrows), Brenier's experimental results on chirality versus dichroism\cite{brenierChiralityDichroismCompetition2017} of acentric chiral Nd$^{3+}$-doped BZBO are obtained, with a clear criterion for OA $=$ LD --- when pump's polarization is aligned parallel while the analyzer is set perpendicular to the polarization of Voigt wave, central extinction is observed in the far field.
+Perform a counterclockwise scan along the three edges of the M-M TC.
+First, increasing OA from 0 along the `H' edge of the M-M TC yields the AE diagram of the optical rotation field from vertice `Bi' to `OA' in \cref{fig:MMTC-r}e (pointed by the light blue arrows), ultimately converging to Bloembergen et al.'s experiment: chiral CR\cite{schellLaserStudiesInternal1978b} through $\alpha$-HIO$_3$.
+Next, while maintaining OA, as LD increases along the `Im' edge from 0 (denoted by the light green arrows), Brenier's experimental results on chirality versus dichroism\cite{brenierChiralityDichroismCompetition2017} of acentric chiral Nd$^{3+}$-doped BZBO are obtained, with a clear criterion for OA $=$ LD.
+That is, when pump's polarization is aligned parallel to the polarization of Voigt wave while the analyzer is set perpendicular, central extinction is observed in the far field.
 Following this, by canceling OA and keeping only LD, the angular absorption distribution of laser crystal KGd(WO$_4$)$_2$ is obtained\cite{brenierVoigtWaveInvestigation2015,brenierLasingConicalDiffraction2016}.
-Then, by gradually reducing LD along the `S' edge (antiparallel to the red arrows), the famous Pancharatnam phenomenon\cite{pancharatnamPropagationLightAbsorbing1955} emerges.
-Finally, as LD is reduced to 0, only Bi remains, including uniaxiality (\bref{fig:r-4}b,c,d), biaxiality (\bref{fig:r-4}a,d), and their hyperbolic counterparts (\bref{fig:r-4}a,b).
+Then, by gradually reducing LD along the `S' edge (antiparallel to the light red arrows), the Pancharatnam phenomenon\cite{pancharatnamPropagationLightAbsorbing1955} emerges.

-For the dielectric-type hyperbolic materials in \bref{fig:r-4}a,b, and \bref{fig:r-5}d, typical phenomena such as birefringence(BR) in \bref{fig:r-4}b, conical refraction(CR) in \bref{fig:r-4}a, and double conical refraction(DCR) in \bref{fig:r-5}d become nontrivial, all showing that the energy flow direction undergoes further modulation compared to ellipsoidal materials.
-This leads to effects such as the negative refraction of extraordinary rays and positive refraction of ordinary rays in \bref{fig:r-4}b, cross-star diffraction in the middle of two axes in \bref{fig:r-4}a, as well as the non-circularly symmetric (at the focal plane) or even non-c2-symmetric (away from the focal plane) CR patterns in \bref{fig:r-4}a.